thomasteoh/thomasteoh.github.io/_posts/2016-10-20-r-rstudio-mobile-android.md

 {% endhighlight %}

-# Accessing your RStudio-server
+# Accessing RStudio

-You can access your installed RStudio-server from any browser on your Android device, at the address `127.0.0.1:8787`.
+You can access your installed RStudio server from any browser on your Android device, at the address `127.0.0.1:8787`.
 Alternatively you can access it from a computer on the same network at port `8787`.
 The username and password are identical to those of your Debian credentials.
 Functionally it is very much similar to a desktop installation, with the exception of PDF output in R markdown documents which doesn't seem to work with the available version of `pandoc`.

 ![RStudio Server login]({{ site.baseurl }}public/images/2016-10-20-rstudio-server-login.png)
 ![RStudio Server running on Android]({{ site.baseurl }}public/images/2016-10-20-rstudio-server-running.png)

+From there, it's just a matter of installing your favourite packages and accessing your code.
+For ease of access, you can bookmark the address and pin a shortcut to it to your home screen.